LincKim/Weather-Query-Platform/README.md

 This project was contributed by: [Lincoln Kimutai Too] {https://github.com/LincKim}

 ## License
-This project is licensed under the ISC license.
+This project is licensed under Apache License 2.0

 ## Acknowledgments